Exact predicates, exact constructions and combinatorics for mesh CSG: Conclusions

 This work can be improved and extended in several directions.
 Clearly, the main missing component is a ``snap rounding'' algorithm, that transforms the exact coordinates into floating point numbers while preserving some topological properties.
 The approach described in \cite{devillers_et_al:LIPIcs:2018:8743,valque:hal-02393625} is very promising.
 Another interesting direction is the approach completely based on floating-point numbers described in \cite{ManifoldArticle,WEB:Manifold}.
 It is a completely different paradigm.
 While the ``manifold'' OpenSCAD kernel, based on this paradigm, does not always output a correct result, it does very often, at a spectacular speed.
 It is very rare that it takes more than 1s for a CSG.
-Is it possible to derive an algorithm with the same performance and more guarantees ?
+Is it possible to derive an algorithm with the same performance and more guarantees?
+It is also important to mention here that if using integer-only coordinates is allowed by the application context, a completely different class of methods can be used, such as the ones presented in \cite{10.1145/3528223.3530181,NehringWirxel2021FastEB}.
+They result in a spectacular acceleration factor (50x to 100x) as compared to what is presented here.
 Finally, it may be interesting to enrich the ThingiCSG database introduced in this article with a larger set of examples, especially if a larger research community wants to tackle this type of problems.